 In the past 5 years, MCB4 has had a dramatic increase in complaints related to construction in occupied buildings.
 Owners file renovation plans with the Department of Buildings for extensive building reconstruction.
 These are rent regulated buildings with many long-term existing tenants.
-Renovation work then begins with little or no regard for tenant safety.
-Tenants have been subject to unprotected demolitions; removal of mechanical services (water, electricity, heating and elevators) with little or no notice, asbestos removal and severe interior damage their apartments.
+Renovation work then begins with little or no regard for

-14 New York State Attorney General-"Airbnb in the City", 10/2014, pg.
+&lt;sup>14 New York State Attorney General-"Airbnb in the City", 10/2014, pg.
 16